RonenTGreat/100-days-of-code/log2.md

 ### Day 17: 24th June

 **Today's Progress:** Worked on my final project as a beginner, I created a higher lower game.
 It gets a user to guess which person has the highest or lowest followers.

+### Day 18: 25th June

+**Today's Progress:** Today I created a program that simulates the behaviour of a coffee machine that takes in coins and then with the available resources (water, milk, coffee) creates a coffee for the user.